CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_causality.md

 * **LSTM (Long Short-Term Memory)**: Maintains a cell state that helps in learning long-term dependencies while processing data in a causal manner.
 * **GRU (Gated Recurrent Unit)**: Similar to LSTMs, GRUs have gating mechanisms that control the flow of information while maintaining causality.
 * **Causal (Masked) Attention**: In transformers and other attention-based models, causal attention mechanisms (also known as masked attention) ensure that each position in the sequence can only attend to previous positions and the current position.
 This is typically implemented using masks to prevent the model from looking at future positions.

-## B. Non-Causal Layers

-* **Standard Convolutional Layers (without causal adjustments)**: In their standard form, convolutional layers apply convolutional kernels symmetrically around the current time step (or spatial location), incorporating information from future time steps or locations.
-This makes them non-causal for time series or sequential data.
-* **Self-Attention**: In standard transformers, self-attention mechanisms calculate attention scores using the entire sequence, allowing each position to attend to all other positions, including future ones.
-This makes it non-causal.
-* **Bidirectional LSTM / GRU**: These layers process the input sequence in both forward and backward directions, thus using future information for each time step.
-* **Global Pooling**: These layers operates across the entire temporal (or spatial) dimension, incorporating future information in the process.

 ## C. Normalization